databendlabs/databend/docs/doc/00-overview/index.md

 ### Storage Layer

 Databend stores data in an efficient, columnar format as Parquet files.
-Each Parquet file is sorted by the primary key before being written to the underlying shared storage.
 For efficient pruning, Databend also creates indexes for each Parquet file:

 - `min_max.idx` The index file stores the *minimum* and *maximum* value of this Parquet file.